Submitty/submitty.github.io/_docs/instructor/course_management/managing_enrollment.md

     * "Registration Section": The registration section for the user, e.g. `2B`.
 Consists of up to 20 uppercase/lowercase letters 'A'-'Z'/'a'-'z', digits '0'-'9', underscores '_', or hyphens '-'.

-    * "Registration Sub-Section": The registration sub-section for the user, e.g. `team 7`.
+    * "Registration Subsection": The registration subsection for the user, e.g. `team 7`.
 Consists of up to 20 uppercase/lowercase letters 'A'-'Z'/'a'-'z', digits '0'-'9', underscores '_', hyphens '-', or spaces ' '.

     * "Password": On versions of Submitty with password-based authentication, this can set the password for new users.
 Cannot be empty.
 Ignored for existing users, and versions of Submitty that don't use password authentication, including `submitty.cs.rpi.edu`.